 The EU passenger rights regulation makes provision for ‘extraordinary circumstances’ and similar to ‘arrival times’ this provision opens a wide-berth for interpretation.
 Extraordinary circumstances are generally those which, despite conscientious management and through no fault of the airline, make it impossible for the airline to carry out the flight without delay.
 The EU flight passenger rights regulation makes some mention of this in stating that ‘the air carrier concerned must take all reasonable measures to prevent delays or cancellations of flights’.
 However, what is meant by reasonable measures is not defined in the regulation.
 This lack of clarity and certainty often calls for a judge to determine the existence of liability based on whether the airline has taken all necessary measures.

 This does not apply to extraordinary circumstances which generally cannot be avoided by certain measures.
-The EU flight rights regulation provide a number of scenarios which might be considered as extraordinary circumstances such as political instability, severe weather conditions, security risks, unexpected flight safety problems and strikes affecting the operation of an airline.
+The EU passenger rights regulation provide a number of scenarios which might be considered as extraordinary circumstances such as political instability, severe weather conditions, security risks, unexpected flight safety problems and strikes affecting the operation of an airline.

 In cases of doubt, the disputes between passengers and airlines appear before the courts, which are decided based on the exceptional circumstances put forward by the airline and if it has met the required reasonable measures.
 Fortunately, a number of judgements have already beenlaid down for individual cases that air travelers can use to orient themselves.
 Here are the most frequent of them: